Efficient Time-Series Approximation with Linear Recurrent Neural Networks: Architecture Learning and Predictive Power: Learning LRNNs

-Its solution can easily be determined as $W^\mathrm{out} = Y^\mathrm{out}/X$, where $/$ denotes the operation of solving a linear equation system, possibly applying the least squares method in case of an overdetermined system, as implemented in many scientific programming languages.
+Its solution can easily be determined as $W^\mathrm{out} = Y^\mathrm{out}/X$, where $/$ denotes right matrix division, i.e., the operation of solving a linear equation system, possibly applying the least squares method in case of an overdetermined system, as implemented in many scientific programming languages such as Matlab \citep{HH17} or Octave \citep{EB+17}.
+Prediction of further values is now possible (in output generating mode) as follows: